ftntcorecse/fos-api-prom-exporter/README.md

 The .env variable **FOS_POLLING_INTERVAL** controls how often new asyncio tasks to pull data are created.

 The .env variables **FOS_EXTRA_HOST_x** (numbered x) allows you to add additional FortiGates to monitor from this specific instance of the exporter.
-Be sure to review the section below about tuning this exporter if this feature is used.

 The file **fos_api_prom_exporter/endpoints/__init__.py** includes a basic dictionary for importing monitor endpoint classes and including them for processing.